Elzira Dantas Machado: Biography

 Following the overthrow of the monarchy in 1910, her husband occupied several important offices; government minister, ambassador and, briefly, in 1914, Prime Minister.
 In 1915, her husband was elected President of the Republic.
 With the start of the First World War and Portugal's participation in the conflict, Elzira Dantas Machado helped create the Portuguese Women's Crusade in 1916, with the purpose of aiding soldiers and their families.
 In December 1917, a revolutionary junta led by Sidónio Pais staged a coup d'état that overthrew the government led by Prime Minister Costa and President Machado.
 Elzira Dantas accompanied her husband into exhile in France.

-They returned to Portugal in February 1919, following Pais's assassination.
+They returned to Portugal in August 1919, following Pais's assassination.
 That year, on 12 June, President Canto e Castro made Elzira Dantas Machado a Grand Cross of the Order of Christ, on the same day the Portuguese Women's Crusade was made a Grand Cross of the Order of the Tower and of the Sword, of Valour, Loyalty and Merit.

 Her husband was elected President a second time, in 1925.
 By then, the political decline of the First Portuguese Republic was accentuating and, in May 1926, a military coup initiated a dictatorial regime.
 Elzira Dantas Machado again accompanied her husband into exhile, in France and Spain.
 During the Second World War and the Fall of France, in 1940, Salazar's government allows the Machados to return to Portugal.

-Elzira Dantas Machado passed away in 1942, in the Hospital of the Third Order of St. Francis, in Porto.
+Elzira Dantas Machado died in 1942, in the Hospital of the Third Order of St. Francis, in Porto.